tiffon/take/README.rst

 -  Non-CSS selector queries

-The reason they’re divided like this is because CSS Selectors always go first on the line and they can be followed by non-CSS non-CSS Selector queries.
+The reason they’re divided like this is because CSS selectors always go first on the line and they can be followed by non-CSS selector queries.
 Non-CSS selector queries can’t be followed by CSS selector queries.
 Seems easier to read this way, but it’s arbitrary and may change.